bogongroverchalet/website/_articles/2017-8-8-how-it-runs.md

 The Bogong Rover Chalet hosts a number of honorary Scout Groups.

+### Membership Records

+We maintain records of the members of our honorary Scout Groups [here](https://bit.ly/bogonggroupmembers).

+If you'd like to suggest any updates to our records, please do so [here](https://bit.ly/bogonggroupmembersupdates).

 ### The Alpine Venturer Unit

 The Alpine Venturer Unit was started during the winter season of the year 2000.